lilygoose89/startupchiangmai/_pages/about.md

 We'll also be telling the stories of founders, investors and ecosystem players, helping to share knowledge and foster community.

-&nbsp;

 #### Join Us in Building Chiang Mai's future.

-This project is created by [Lily Bruns](https://cnxweb.site/about), Chiang Mai native, startup geek, and a founder of the [Chiang Mai Entrepreneurship Association](https://www.facebook.com/ChiangMaiEntrepreneurs/).
+This project is created by [Lily Bruns](https://lilybruns.com){: target="_blank"}, Chiang Mai native, startup geek, and a founder of the [Chiang Mai Entrepreneurship Association](https://www.facebook.com/ChiangMaiEntrepreneurs/).